What would you do with your life if no one was there to judge your decisions? If there was no concept of what’s the right way to live?

 Then, an opportunity knocked on my door – I realized my stress outlet of obstacle course racing could potentially sustain me as my full time job.
 Dropping out of PhD seemed wrong; I had no idea if I would still love to train once it became a “job”, and it didn’t seem right to give up a position at a university that so many people wished and worked so hard for.
 My life looked perfect on the paper… but it wasn’t perfect for me.
 So I took it.

-I know my change of life direction from career promising stability to the uncertainty of being a professional athlete didn’t make sense to most people around me. think it’s important to live your life on your terms, take charge of making decisions that have the potential of making your life better, regardless of how they align with what others think your life should be
+I know my change of life direction from a career promising stability to the uncertainty of being a professional athlete didn’t make sense to most people around me.
+I think it’s important to live your life on your terms, take charge of making decisions that have the potential of making your life better, regardless of how they align with what others think your life should be.

 To be fearlessly, unapologetically, you.